hasan9080/Hh/content/en/docs/tutorials/configuration/pod-sidecar-containers.md

 2. Check Nodes compatibility on injection.
 During sidecar injection you may use the following strategies to check node compatibility:
    - query node version and assume the feature gate is enabled on the version 1.29+
    - query node prometheus metrics and check feature enablement status
-   - assume the nodes are running in a [supported version skew](https://kubernetes.io/releases/version-skew-policy/#supported-version-skew).
+   - assume the nodes are running with a [supported version skew](/releases/version-skew-policy/#supported-version-skew) from the API server
-     If API version is 1.32+, assume all the nodes support the feature.
    - there may be other custom ways to detect nodes compatibility.
 3. Develop a universal sidecar injector.
 The idea of a universal sidecar container is to inject a sidecar container as a regular container as well as a native sidecar container.
 And have a runtime logic to decide which one will work.